 Our tools are all made from different high carbon steels, which will rust if put away wet so keep them dry.
 An occasional wipe with a little oil will keep moisture at bay if the environment is humid.
 Our hardwood handles are all treated with cold pressed linseed oil grown in Sussex by Durwin Banks http://thelinseedfarm.co.uk/ they will benefit from an occasional wipe with oil.

 The best sharpening tip we could give anyone is to not damage the edge in the first place.
 A good edge will carve many spoons before needing touching up, yet can be severely damaged in a second if it touches any stone, metal or dirt.
-Experienced woodworkers always keep tools in protective sheaths when not in use to keep the edge in perfect condition, sheaths can be made quickly with gaffer tape and cardboard but it is fun to make them from leather or commission one from a specialist leatherworker such as Ruth Pullan.
+Experienced woodworkers always keep tools in protective sheaths when not in use to keep the edge in perfect condition.
+We offer leather sheaths for our axes or you can make simple sheaths quickly with gaffer tape and cardboard.

 How to sharpen an axe